subnano/nanofix-rs/README.md

 **fixv** | A command line FIX message viewer useful for analysing raw messages and log files

 ### TODO
+* add functionality to filter (from and/or to) by MsgSeqNum
+* add functionality to filter (from and/or to) by SendingTime
+* amy other filters ??
 * support config _(~/.fixv)_ to explicit set the different colors

 ### Links